PandaWood/ExceptionReporter.NET/README.md

 <sub><sup>We've just moved over from CodePlex so this is now the official home of the Exception Reporter</sub></sup>

 # Exception Reporter.NET
-Exception Reporter is a .NET component that shows collects detailed information on an Exception and the application/system running it

 ### The nuget package
  [![NuGet](https://img.shields.io/nuget/v/ExceptionReporter.svg)](https://www.nuget.org/packages/ExceptionReporter/)